 THE ORIGINAL FORM of the screw propeller patented by Sir Francis Smith is seen on the right.
 In 1836, the launch F. P. Smith, fitted with this screw, was given a trial on the Paddington Canal, London.
 Half of the screw broke off, and this gave the vessel a considerably faster speed.
 The inventor then devised the screw with a single turn, as shown above.
 This is, in effect, a two-

 Since the time of Smith and Ericsson great improvements have been effected in the design and construction of marine screw-

 The fact that the propeller shaft was even lower in the ship than the crankshaft of a paddle-

 Many and ingenious were the devices subsequently employed to fit engines of the requisite power in the confined space of a ship’s hull.
 Designs for marine engines followed one another ceaselessly as improvements were dictated by experience and careful experiment.
 Finally the vertical reciprocating engine was evolved, with inverted cylinders mounted on framework fore and aft in line with the propeller shaft.
 The gradual process of determining the best position for the reciprocating steam engine in a ship led to the ideal arrangement for the multi-

 The early screw engines, in common with their contemporary paddle-

-It has been shown in an earlier chapter (see page 299) how the first paddle engines were evolved from the massive stationary engines used on land.
+It has been shown in the earlier chapter “Marine Engines and Their Story” how the first paddle engines were evolved from the massive stationary engines used on land.
 Even the ornamental iron framework, despite its weight, was faithfully copied for marine use.